-Presidential elections and British referendums aside, the western world has been drifting generally towards the left for some decades.
+The western world has been drifting generally towards the left for some decades.
 In such an environment you might imagine the argument about carrot or stick management styles would be something of a no contest.
-Yet closer inspection across a range of businesses and industries suggests otherwise.
-Whether you’re naturally inclined to manage by fear or by reward, many good judges believe too much of either can be a bad thing for business, with success often resting in how well you’re able to balance the two to suit the specific make-up of your workforce.
+Yet closer inspection across a range of businesses, workplaces and industries suggests otherwise.
+Whether you’re naturally inclined to manage by fear or by reward, many good HR judges believe too much of either can be a bad thing for business, with success often resting in how well you’re able to balance the two to suit the specific make-up of your workforce.

-One of the biggest problems managers come up against typically stems from situations where the reward mechanisms – be they related to money, promotion or other workplace or lifestyle incentives – are considered unclear, unfair or unattainable, thus undermining the very behaviours they were intended to inspire.
-Instead of being motivated, employees can quickly become the exact opposite, that is demotivated and disgruntled at a perception of hollow promises from management.
+One of the biggest problems managers come up against, typically stems from situations where the reward mechanisms – be they related to money, promotion or other workplace or lifestyle incentives – are considered unclear, unfair or unattainable, thus undermining the very behaviours they were intended to inspire.
+Instead of being motivated, employees can quickly become the exact opposite – demotivated and disgruntled at a perception of hollow promises from management.
 What does this mean?
-Simply that for any form of reward-based incentive to be successful, the onus is on managers to ensure crystal clear clarity, genuine transparency and perceived fairness for all of those involved.
+Simply that for any form of reward-based employee incentive to be successful, the onus is on managers to ensure crystal clear clarity, genuine transparency and perceived fairness for all of those involved.

 Ironically, some organisations find themselves suffering from the exact opposite problem.
 In situations where the carrots are felt to be easily attainable, there’s evidence it can a lead to complacency within the organisation or, worse, a sense of entitlement.
-Both situations can be counterproductive, so it’s important to be generous enough, but not too generous.
+Both situations can be counterproductive, so it’s important for your HR incentives to be generous enough – but not too generous.
 It’s a fine line.

-So where does this leave us?
-Like most things in life, there’s a place for both the carrot and the stick in modern workplaces.
+So, where does this leave us?
+Like most things in life, there’s a place for both the carrot and the stick in a modern workplace management strategy.
 In different situations both are proven to be effective in driving positive results and/or changes.
-Their application is an ongoing balancing act that some managers are far more adept at than others.
+Their application is an ongoing balancing act that some managers and HR departments are far more adept at than others.
 The good news is with a little focus and awareness of the issues at play, virtually all managers can improve the way they use them.

 (If you’re interested in learning more about the psychology behind carrot and stick management styles, there’s a great feature about the work of Douglas McGregor, a social psychologist and professor at MIT in the USA.
 Read it here).